Posted on

 Process

-For this walkman speed painting, I decided to work on paper instead of canvas.
+For this Walkman speed painting, I decided to work on paper instead of canvas.
 It took some getting used to.
 The paper started to wrinkle once I added paint, which made the process a bit trickier.
 Luckily, it flattened out again as it dried — but it still affected how I painted.

 Since I was worried that too many layers would mess with the paper, I skipped the underpainting.
 I chose a bold yellow background (with a bit of magenta mixed in) and started painting directly by hand.
 The proportions were a bit off compared to my reference, but I left them that way.
 Fixing things on paper felt riskier than on canvas, and I kind of liked the result as it was.